aperto-frontend/angular-workshop/README.md

 ## Code scaffolding (CLI)

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Switch branches (GIT)

+To switch between the exercise branches using the console

+`git reset --hard`

+`git checkout -b feature/exercise-NUMBER`